Summer Global Equities

 How did your portfolio perform?

 We actively manage the Fund’s foreign currency exposures.
-During the month, the New Zealand dollar weakened -4.93% against the US dollar, fell 1.88% against Japanese yen and 2.03% against the Euro.
-Active hedging detracted from overall portfolio performance.
+During the month, the New Zealand dollar strengthened 2.82% against the US dollar, 1.25% against the Euro and 1.45% against Japanese yen.
+Active hedging added value to the overall portfolio performance for the month.

 What happened in the markets you invest in?